 - They try to move communications away from the dating site to a more private channel – such as phone, email or instant messaging.

-- After they’ve gained your trust, they tell an elaborate story and ask you for money, gifts or bank account details.
-If you refuse or don’t comply straight away, their demands may become increasingly desperate.
+- After they’ve gained your trust, they tell an elaborate story and ask you for gifts like a mobile or laptop (to test the waters), money or bank account details.
+They will continue to persuade if you refuse or don't comply straight away, and their demands may become increasingly desperate.